Green-Software-Foundation/patterns/docs/catalog/cloud/use-async-instead-of-sync.md

 ## Solution

 Using asynchronous patterns frees the calling thread from being blocked on the response and hence additional work is achieved without CPU cycles being consumed.
-Therefore this pattern drives optimal utilization of the CPU and Memory cycles contributing to lesser energy consumed.
+Therefore this pattern drives optimal utilization of the CPU and Memory cycles contributing to reduced energy consumption.

 ## SCI Impact